Leaonna Odom

-Leaonna Laneah Odom (born March 26, 1998) is an American professional basketball player who is currently a free agent in the Women's National Basketball Association (WNBA).
+Leaonna Laneah Odom (born March 26, 1998) is an American professional basketball player who is a free agent.
 She played college basketball for the Duke Blue Devils.

-High school career
+Early life

 Odom started her high school basketball career at Los Alamitos High School where she averaged 14.3 points and 8.8 rebounds in her freshman season.
 She moved to Mater Dei for her sophomore season.
 She played the remainder of her high school basketball career at Chaminade College Prep where she averaged 21.5 points, 9.9 rebounds, 2.5 assists, 1.5 steals and 2.1 blocks in her senior year.
 She participated in the 2016 McDonald's All-American game in Chicago and the 2016 Jordan Brand Classic in New York where she scored 13 points, 3 rebounds and 2 blocks.